rescriptbr/reform/website/docs/getting-started/getting-started.md

 You might be asking yourself: _"what this lenses-ppx is doing?"_ and it's kind of magic, but it's a way to create "getters" and "setters" for the `state` record.

 After that, we have to create a new form using the `ReForm.Make` module functor.
-The module functor expects a lenses module which was created by `lenses-ppx` and returns a new form module.
+The module functor expects a lenses module that was created by `lenses-ppx` and returns a new form module.
 You can see the API reference of this module [here](/docs/reform-make).

 ```reason {9} title="SignUpForm.res"